Brand Strategy

 After all, you are not building the brand for yourself.

 Do you know the market demographics you want to reach?
-It is important, because their expectations and preferences may differ from yours.
+It is important because their expectations and preferences may differ from yours.

 Example: I hope to reach small business owners.
 They are typically aged 35-60 and own physical stores, offer local services or create individual online operations.
 They are interested in budget-friendly solutions to help them manage and simplify their work.
 They often hope to engage in their community.

 Your turn!
 Can you describe your audience?
 It may require some research.
-Arm yourself with your mission statement and the “who needs what I have” – and do it.
-Knowing your audience is a huge part of your success.
+Think what it is that you want to offer, and “who needs what I have” – and do it.

 HOW IS IT DONE

-Brand Values and Principles
+Brand Values and Guiding Principles

-Brand values define a brand’s behavior and must be reflected in all the brand’s actions including the selection of brand aesthetics.
+Brand values define a brand’s behavior and must be reflected in all the brand’s actions, including the selection of brand aesthetics.
 Here are a few examples of brand values and guiding principles that I strive to follow in my writings:

-• Value: User-friendly
+- Value: User-friendly

-• Guiding principle: Write in a friendly tone, and use everyday examples to explain professional subjects.
+- Guiding principle: Write in a friendly tone, and use everyday examples to explain professional subjects.

-• Value: Practical
+- Value: Practical

-• Guiding principle: Communicate tips that are easy to follow and supported by useful resources.
+- Guiding principle: Communicate tips that are easy to follow and supported by useful resources.

-• Value: Reasonable
+- Value: Reasonable

-• Guiding principle: Promote free resources and DIY projects.
+- Guiding principle: Promote free resources and DIY projects.

 Clearly defined brand values will help you in many ways:

-• Brand values preserve brand identity.
-With competition constantly increasing, standing out from the crowd through specific values can set apart the average from the visible.
-Remember my observation about how the popular use of AI tools for creating keywords and content will make many brands look the same?
-Observing specific values may be your first line of defense from mediocrity.
+With competition constantly increasing, standing out from the crowd through specific values can set apart the average from the noticeable.
+While the growing popularity of using AI tools for creating keywords and content makes the process easier and faster, it also makes many brands look the same.
+Observing specific values may be their first line of defense from this mediocrity.

-• Brand values can lead to loyal customers.
-People like familiarity.
+They also like familiarity.
 Knowing what to expect makes them more likely to return to you.

-• Brand values can help you attract the right partners and future employees.
 Do you remember that “birds of a feather flock together”?
 Exactly.
 You may be on your own today, but once your business grows, you’ll be glad to be joined by like-minded people.

 Your brand’s values will also explain the merit of your brand.
 Don’t take my word for it.
 The “Big Guys” know the “value of values” and use them:

-• Apple© sells innovation,
+- Apple© sells innovation,

-• Nike© sells endurance,
+- Nike© sells endurance,

-• Volvo© sells safety
+- Volvo© sells safety

-– you see the point.
+– You see the point.

 WHAT MAKES THIS BRAND UNIQUE